World AIDS Day Ribbon Walk 2021

 Eugene’s World AIDS Day HIV History walk

-After being diagnosed with HIV in 2013, like many Eugene struggled with his mental health.
+After being diagnosed with HIV in 2013, Eugene struggled with his mental health.

 A dedicated volunteer since 2018, Eugene wants to give back.
 'I’ve been fundraising so that others living with HIV can access the kind of help I received.